jadaunabhishek/jadaunabhishek/README.md

 - 💬 Ask me about **Android, Java**

 - 📫 How to reach me **ajadaun883@gmail.com**
+- As a dedicated life-long learner, I am excited to start my career as a software developer and to internalize and implement all that I can absorb in this complex field.
+Currently I am entitled with
+•4 star C++ coder at HackerRank
+•3 star Java and C coder at HackerRank
+•2 star Python coder at HackerRank

 <h3 align="left">Connect with me:</h3>
 <p align="left">